tysonmcnulty/cv/skills.md

 # Skills

 This page lists my various skills around software languages, frameworks, technologies, practices, or applications.
-I have listed each skill with my self-assessment of my level of proficiency with that skill.
+I have listed each skill with a relative self-assessment.

-## Definitions

-*Practiced*
-* I can employ this skill fully independently if needed.
-* I consider myself a peer to other practitioners.
-* I can mentor new learners toward effectiveness.

-*Effective*
-* I can employ this skill mostly independently if needed.
-* I would usually defer to the strong opinions of practitioners.
-* I can mentor new learners toward competency.

-*Competent*
-* I can employ this skill somewhat independently if needed.
-* I would actively seek strong opinions of other practitioners.
-* I can mentor new learners toward familiarity.

-*Familiar*
-* I'm dependent on others to employ this skill.
-* I actively seek strong opinions of practitioners.
-* I can offer little to no mentorship.

 ## JVM